mworchel/GameState4Net/README.md

 # GameState4Net
-Game State Integration framework which can be used with Steam's gamestate integration
+Framework which can be used with Steam's Game State Integration.
+It currently only works with CS:GO.